What is Thalomid?

 Deep-vein thrombosis (DVT), a blood clot that develops and obstructs blood flow in one of the large veins in the legs (or less commonly, the arms), is a side effect of Thalomid that can be serious if not recognized and treated.
 Signs and symptoms of DVT include an area on one limb that is warm, painful, or tender to the touch; is reddened or discolored; or feels hardened.
-If you have any of these symptoms, you should contact your doctor immediately.
+Patients that have any of these symptoms should contact their doctor immediately.

 The risk of DVT is higher when Thalomid is used with dexamethasone and some chemotherapy agents, such as doxorubicin.
-However, patients receiving Thalomid will also receive preventative treatment with a blood thinner (anticoagulant).
-The choice of agent will be based on a patient’s individual risk factors for blood clots and may include aspirin, a low-molecular weight heparin, or warfarin.
+However, patients receiving Thalomid also receive preventative treatment with a blood thinner (anticoagulant).
+The choice of agent is based on a patient’s individual risk factors for blood clots and may include aspirin, a low-molecular weight heparin, or warfarin.

-Other Thalomid side effects that can be severe at times include peripheral neuropathy, dizziness and sleepiness, heart attack and stroke, increased heart rate, and skin reactions resulting in blistering or peeling.
+Other Thalomid side effects that can be severe at times include peripheral neuropathy, increased risk of death, dizziness and low blood pressure, drowsiness/sleepiness, heart attack and stroke, decreased heart rate, low neutrophil count, seizures, and skin reactions resulting in blistering or peeling.

 What have Thalomid clinical studies shown?